-“There are a number of reasons someone might be spotting before their period or between their periods (intermenstrual spotting),” explains Jennifer Linhorst, MD, an OB/GYN practicing in Denver.
+“There are a number of reasons someone might be spotting before their period or between their periods (intermenstrual spotting),” explains Jennifer Linhorst, MD, a gynaecologist practicing in Denver.
 “Some of these reasons are not concerning, but can certainly be annoying to women.
 However, it is important to rule out pathologic causes before settling in on a benign diagnosis.”

 What Is Spotting?

 Spotting is any light vaginal bleeding that happens when you're not on your period — and by light, we mean a few drops.
 You might see a little bit of blood on your underwear or on the toilet paper when you wipe after peeing, but it won't be enough blood that you'll need a pad or tampon.

 If You Recently Had Your First Period And You're Spotting...